mozilla/ecosystem-platform/docs/how-tos/managing-yarn-dependencies.md

 :::

 :::tip
 We have a script that can automatically detect changes to the `yarn.lock` file and run `yarn install` when you check out a branch or pull in latest.
 To enable it set `FXA_AUTO_INSTALL=1`.
+If you don't enable it, you'll see a warning when changes are detected letting you know to run `yarn install` manually.
 :::

 ## Dependabot Pull Requests